rabb1tl0ka/antifragile-progress/FRAMEWORK.md

 **Idea:** Build an automated reporting dashboard.

-- **Clarity:** What’s the painful report today?
+- **Clarity:** What’s painful in the current report today?
 Who needs it this week?
 - **Momentum:** If stopped, who slows down?
 - **Scope:** Which 3 people benefit now?
 - **Lean Test:** Send a one-page manual report first.
 Measure replies.